-Israel’s raid on al-Shifa Hospital: Here’s what you should know
+Israel’s raid on al-Shifa Hospital: Here’s what you need to know

 EXPLAINER

-Israel’s raid on al-Shifa Hospital: Here’s what you should know
+Israel’s raid on Gaza’s al-Shifa Hospital: Here’s what you need to know

 Thousands of people, including patients, are trapped inside Gaza’s largest hospital amid deadly Israeli siege.